 You don’t want to exfoliate every day, but using an exfoliant once or twice a week will help slough away dead skin cells and encourage healthy cell turnover.
 This will help give your skin a bright, polished glow.
 Exfoliating is especially important as you age, since cell turnover slows down, and a buildup of dead cells can occur.1

-You can gently scrub with a physical exfoliant, which will buff away dead skin.
-You can also use a chemical exfoliant with ingredients like alpha-hydroxy or retinol, which exfoliate cells from the inside-out.2
+You can gently scrub with a physical exfoliant, which will buff away dead skin cells.
+You can also use a chemical exfoliant with ingredients like alpha-hydroxy acids (AHAs), beta-hydroxy acids (BHA’s), or retinol, which exfoliate skin cells from the inside-out.2

 Don’t wait more than one minute after cleansing the skin to apply toner – molecules tend to penetrate wet skin more easily.
-Apply to a cotton pad and gently swipe the toner on your face, working outward.
+Apply the toner to a cotton pad, and gently swipe it on your face, working outward.

 4. Spot Treatments (Night)

-You want to apply spot treatments like dark spot correctors and acne treatments as close to your bare skin as possible.
-This guarantees that their powerful ingredients do their maximum work in your trouble zones.
-Allow 5 minutes for these treatments to absorb into your skin before layering on the next product – you don’t want anything to counteract their heavy-duty lifting.
+Otherwise, allow 5 minutes for spot treatments to absorb into your pores before layering the next product – you don’t want anything to counteract their heavy-duty lifting.